department-of-veterans-affairs/vets-design-system-documentation/src/_components/telephone.md

 {% include storybook-preview.html story="components-va-telephone--tty" height="80px" %}

+### SMS

+{% include storybook-preview.html story="components-va-telephone--sms" height="80px" %}

 ### Vanity Number

 {% include storybook-preview.html story="components-va-telephone--vanity-number" height="80px" %}

 ## Usage

-### When to use va-telephone
+### When to use Telephone

-- When a phone number is to be shown on a page.
+* When a phone number is to be shown on a page.
+The component can be configured to have selecting the number make a phone call, call a teletypewriter/teleprinter, or send an SMS text message.

 ### When to consider something else

-- The link text is not a phone number.
+* When the link text is not a phone number to be called or messaged.

-### How to use va-telephone
+### How this component works

-- Add a 3 or 10 digit phone number to the component to have it formatted correctly for usage in a page.
+* Add a phone number to the component to have it formatted correctly for usage in a page.

+### Behavior

+* By default selecting the link will trigger a phone call, opening the default program on the computer or device for placing phone calls.

+### Choosing between variations

-- If the phone number should have an `extension`, be `non-clickable`, or represent an `international` number, additional props can be added to accommodate.
+* If the phone number should have an `extension`, be `non-clickable`, or represent an `international` number, additional props can be added to accommodate.
-- For TTY numbers, pass the `tty` boolean prop to have appropriate indicators in the link text and the `aria-label`.
+* For TTY numbers, pass the `tty` boolean prop to have appropriate indicators in the link text and the `aria-label`.
+* For text messages, pass the `sms` boolean prop to have the link trigger a SMS text message instead of placing a phone call.
+This will open the default program on the computer or device for sending messages.

+### Placement

+* Phone numbers can appear within a sentence or on their own line.

 {% include component-docs.html component_name=page.web-component %}

+## Content considerations

+{% include content/phone-numbers.md %}

 ## Accessibility considerations

-- By default an `aria-label` will be created based off of the context entered into the component and will be formatted as a combined phone number parts within the label separated by periods, e.g. "800-555-1212" becomes "8 0 0.
+- By default an `aria-label` will be created based off of the context entered into the component and will be formatted as a combined phone number with parts within the label separated by periods, e.g. "800-555-1212" becomes "8 0 0.
 5 5 5.
 1 2 1 2"
-- If the `non-clickable` prop is enabled `aria-hidden="true"` will be added to the span element containing the  number and a `sr-only` css class will be added to the span element displaying the number in the `aria-label` format as shown above.
+- If the `non-clickable` prop is enabled `aria-hidden="true"` will be added to the span element containing the  number and a `sr-only` CSS class will be added to the span element displaying the number in the `aria-label` format as shown above.